Overview

 Completing defensive responses

 Somatic therapists often support clients in revisiting and completing defensive responses that may have been interrupted during a traumatic event.
-This process can allow the body to complete actions thwarted during the traumatic experience, facilitating a sense of closure.
+The process can allow the body to complete actions thwarted during the traumatic experience, facilitating a sense of closure.
 There are numerous methods of somatic therapy mental health professionals may use, including, but not limited to, the following.

 Brainspotting